MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 The next step is to create an Azure Active Directory application that's configured with the necessary permissions.
 To review the basic instructions for creating an Azure Active Directory application, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app)

-The app needs to be configured with two permissions: `Device.Read.All` and either `Device.LocalCredentials.Read` or `Device.LocalCredentials.ReadAll`.
+The app needs to be configured with two permissions: `Device.Read.All` and either `DeviceLocalCredential.Read.All` or `DeviceLocalCredential.ReadBasic.All`.

 > [!IMPORTANT]
 >
-> - Use `Device.LocalCredentials.Read` to grant permissions for reading non-sensitive metadata about persisted Windows LAPS passwords.
+> - Use `DeviceLocalCredential.ReadBasic.All` to grant permissions for reading non-sensitive metadata about persisted Windows LAPS passwords.
 Examples include the time the password was backed up to Azure and the expected expiration time of a password.
 This permissions level is appropriate for reporting and compliance applications.
-> - Use `Device.LocalCredentials.ReadAll` to grant full permissions for reading everything about persisted Windows LAPS passwords, including the clear-text passwords themselves.
+> - Use `DeviceLocalCredential.Read.All` to grant full permissions for reading everything about persisted Windows LAPS passwords, including the clear-text passwords themselves.
 This permissions level is sensitive and should be used carefully.

-#### Manual consent to Device.LocalCredentials.\* permissions
+#### Manual consent to DeviceLocalCredential.\* permissions

-Currently, a manual step is required to consent to either `Device.LocalCredentials.Read` or the `Device.LocalCredentials.ReadAll` permissions.
+Currently, a manual step is required to consent to either `DeviceLocalCredential.ReadBasic.All` or the `DeviceLocalCredential.Read.All` permissions.

-After you decide which `Device.LocalCredentials` permission to configure, manually construct a URL for your scenario.
+After you decide which `DeviceLocalCredential` permission to configure, manually construct a URL for your scenario.
 In the following examples, `DeviceLocalCredential.Read.All` is the permission.
-Replace the permission with `DeviceLocalCredential.Read.Basic` if necessary.
+Replace the permission with `DeviceLocalCredential.ReadBasic.All` if necessary.

 For multi-tenant apps: